tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

       let loBounds, hiBounds = List.foldBack (fun addr (los, his) -> addr :: his, los) inTable ([], [])
       List.find (fun (lo, hi) -> (lo <= inEbx && inEbx <= hi)) <| List.zip loBounds hiBounds

-  **Code gadget encryption:** the second consumes the output of the first one as an interval of addresses and the string `IsThisTheFlag?` (no, we have tried, and it is not the flag :P), it simply `xor` this interval with this string using [ECB mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation).
+  **Code interval encryption:** the second consumes the output of the first one as an interval of addresses and the string `IsThisTheFlag?` (no, we have tried, and it is not the flag :P), it simply `xor` this interval with this string using [ECB mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation).

 #### Summary